 FIRST LEGO League

-With Lego league children of ages 4 to 16 can explore and express their creativity with other children through LEGO robotic challenges.
-Run like an afterschool club, you can search their site for a team near you!
+LEGO League gives children ages 4-16 a chance to explore and express their creativity through LEGO robotic challenges.
+Search their site for a team near you!

 VEX Robotics